I understand Senators McDowell and Bacik have spoken'

 Exactly.
 This section allows the chairperson to refuse to answer questions about such a case on the basis that the statute expressly prohibits him or her from doing so, or from being required to provide answers in any shape or form.
 The High Court would have to accept that as the literal meaning of this section.

-There are three scenarios here.
-The first is one where a matter has been decided by the courts and has been resolved, and that resolution has been established.
+There are three scenarios.
+The first is one where a matter has been decided by the courts and resolved and that resolution has been established.

 It is sub judice.

-It does not say anywhere that the media will have been involved.
+It does not state anywhere that the media will have been involved.

 That is the Minister's speculation.

-It does not say anything about the Workplace Relations Commission, WRC, either.
+It does not state anything about the Workplace Relations Commission either.

-I do not think there will be a meeting of minds on this.
+I do not think there will be a meeting of minds on this issue.
 Can I put the question?

 No, you cannot.